Do People Lose Tasks in Slack? Yes — Here's Why

 A task becomes real when three things are true: someone said they'd do it, a specific person owns it, and both parties know it's still open.
 Remove any one of those and you have a message, not a task.

 This is why work gets lost between Slack and Jira — the transfer from message to task requires a manual step that depends on someone remembering to take it.
-When that step doesn't happen, the commitment exists in conversation and nowhere else.
+When that step doesn't happen, the commitment exists in conversation and nowhere else — the core failure that Slack accountability as a system is built to prevent.

 What does a system that actually prevents task loss look like?